krstlb/cmpt310a3-backward-chaining/out/production/A3-BackwardChaining/README.txt

 3. Run the main class.
     java BackwardChaining <filename>

-   Some sample data is included, named "data.txt", "data2.txt", and "data3.txt".
+   Some sample data is included, named "data1.txt", "data2.txt", and "data3.txt".
    The file should contain the data to be evaluated.
 The first line is expected to be the query, while the rest of the file are the rules in the knowledge base (read line-by-line).